 around the loop |

-However you prefer the description of the course, it's actually very simple to follow plus it is fully marked with arrows and very well marshalled.
+It's actually very simple to follow plus it is fully marked with arrows and very well marshalled.
 The paths themselves are tree-lined and generally meander in a very pleasing way as you follow them.
-You spot glimpses of the picturesque Mill Pond through the trees and that is very nice indeed.
+If you look in the right place you can spot glimpses of the picturesque Mill Pond through the trees and that is very nice indeed.
 It's worth keeping an eye on your footing during the return section of the main out-and-back section as leaving the path could result in a slip down towards the water's edge - for me, this added weight in favour of the decision to not allow buggies on the course.

 Related Links: